kerl/kerl/README.md

 Prints the path of the currently active installation if one is active.
 When given an installation name, it will return the path to that installation location on disk.
-This makes it useful for automation without having to run kerl's output through other tools to extract to path information.
+This makes it useful for automation without having to run `kerl`'s output through other tools to extract to path information.

 ```sh